oa414/objc-zen-book-cn/README.md

 ### Brackets

-Use egyptian brackets for:
+Use Egyptian brackets for:

 * control structures (if-else, for, switch)

-Non-egyptian brackets are accepted for:
+Non-Egyptian brackets are accepted for:

 * class implementations (if any)
 * method implementations